andresfernando-git/Neural-Network-paper/data/README.md

 ## 📂 Repository Structure & File Descriptions

 ### 1. Standard Learning Rate & Regularization Sweeps (`lr=*.csv`)
-These files monitor core performance metrics (Train/Test Loss, Accuracy, and distance to initialization $r_0$ in the parameter space of weights and biases) across a broad gradient of $L_2$ penalties on the base dataset (MNIST).
+These files monitor core performance metrics (Train/Test Loss, Accuracy, and parameter-space distance $r$) across a broad gradient of $L_2$ penalties on the base dataset (MNIST).

 > 💡 **Note on Random Seeds:** File names ending in `_1`, `_2`, or `_3` represent identical experimental setups run with different **random seeds**.
 Multiple seeds are provided to account for stochastic variations in network weight initialization, dataset shuffling, and batching—ensuring the observed regularization trends are statistically reproducible.